AljoschaMeyer/pavo-bootstrap/reference.md

 (assert (truthy? truthy?))
 ```

+#### `(diverge)` `(diverge v)`

+Immediately and abnormally terminates the execution of the program.
+Semantically you can think of this as going into an infinite loop, but telling the outside about it to save resources and give feedback to the programmer.
+In the pavo semantics, passing a value `v` does nothing whatsoever, but the runtime should somehow pass this value to the outside world for additional context.

+Note that this is different from a program terminating through an uncaught throw and you should almost always throw instead of deliberately calling `diverge` (just as there are very few situations where you'd deliberately go into an effect-free infinite loop).

 ## Appendix: Precise Definition of `(write v)`

 This section defines the return value of `(write v)` for any expression `v`, defined through structural induction.